great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_edit_an_expectation_suite_using_a_disposable_notebook.rst

         great_expectations suite edit movieratings.ratings

-    For convenience, the :ref:`Data Docs` page for each Expectation Suite has the CLI command syntax for you.
+    For convenience, the :ref:`Data Docs <reference__core_concepts__datasources>` page for each Expectation Suite has the CLI command syntax for you.
 Simply press the “How to Edit This Suite” button, and copy/paste the CLI command into your terminal.

     .. image:: /images/edit_e_s_popup.png